kyleskrinak/food-journal/_posts/2021-04-14-kyle-s-chaffles.md

   caption: "Photo by Screenack"
 ---

-By "Kyle's," I mean very simple and easy to make.
+By "Screenack's," I mean very simple and easy to make.
 I have an 8" double-sided waffle maker that's showing the wear from tens of thousands of wheat waffles I've made in the past.
 This makes 5 8" chaffles.

 ## Ingredients
 * 8 eggs